A class of nonergodic interacting particle systems with unique invariant measure: Introduction

 We will make as an assumption on the class of potentials (Hamiltonians) we discuss moreover that it has a continuous symmetry breaking in the following sense.
-Assume that the extremal translation-invariant Gibbs measures can be obtained as weak limits with homogeneous boundary conditions, i.e. with $\eta_\phi\in(S^1)^G$ defined as $(\eta_\phi)_i=\phi$ for all $i\in G$ and $\phi \in S^1$ we have We further assume that different boundary conditions $\eta_\phi$ yield different measures so that there is a unique labelling of states $ \mu_\phi $ by the angles $\phi$ in the sphere $S^1$.
-It is a non-trivial proven fact that this assumption is true in the case of the standard rotator model \eqref{Metric_Family} in $d=3$ for $\l$-a.a. temperatures in the low-temperature region as discussed in \cite{MaSh11,FrSiSp76,Pf82}.
+Assume that the extremal translation-invariant Gibbs measures can be obtained as weak limits with homogeneous boundary conditions, that is, with $\eta_\varphi \in(S^1)^G$ defined as $(\eta_\varphi )_i=\varphi $ for all $i\in G$ and $\varphi \in S^1$ we have

+We further assume that different boundary conditions $\eta_\varphi $ yield different measures so that there is a unique labeling of states $ \mu_\varphi $ by the angles $\varphi $ in the sphere $S^1$.
+It is a nontrivial proven fact that this assumption is true in the case of the standard rotator model (\ref {MetricFamily}) in $d=3$ for $\lambda $-a.a. temperatures in the low-temperature region as discussed in \cite{FrPf83,MaSh11,FrSiSp76,Pf82}.

-We will now describe the discretization transformation which maps the contin-uous-spin model to a discrete-spin (or particle) model on which then the dynamics will be constructed in the following step.
+We will now describe the discretization transformation which maps the continuous-spin model to a discrete-spin (or particle) model on which then the dynamics will be constructed in the following step.